Read time 9 minutes

 maps the content attributes

-7. To transfer permissions linked to Files/Folders, select the Migration Permissions feature.
+7. To transfer permissions linked to Files/Folders, select Migration Permissions.
 This activates the Remap Users option, which permits user mapping.
-To perform the mapping, select the Remap User option and then click on the Add New Mapping button (Alternatively, you can import a mapping list from a CSV file by clicking the Add Using CSV button).
+To perform the mapping, select Remap User/Groups and then click on the Add New Mapping button

 Add Using CSV button